Thu January 23, 2014

 LeFevre says when they started the festival there were no truffle dogs west of the Mississippi.
 Since then there are more people using truffle dogs in Oregon.
 LeFevre would like that to be the only way people find truffles.
 Not everyone who rakes is careful to put the dirt back.

 LeFevre: “Where there has been intensive black truffle harvesting over a period of years often you can not only see the roots you can see under the roots, you can see light around them.
 The soil has been excavated away from the tree.
-It scars the roots.
-It could potentially, the rakes could serve as a disease vector infecting the roots of trees.”
+It scars the roots.”

 LeFevre is researching ways to increase the number of truffles that grow in Oregon so that it can be more commercially viable.
 Only a handful of people currently make a living truffle harvesting.
 He says that and the efforts to improve how Oregon truffles are perceived will have a positive impact on the state’s economy.
 In a white paper published a few years ago, LeFevre estimated the value of the Oregon truffle industry could exceed 1.5 billion dollars annually.